 Many Guitars are available for "Pre-Order" or "Reservation" while I complete the Restoration Works.
+Odd ones may now be available in un-restored condition, for your own DIY restoration project....please enquire.

-I am now finding that I regularly "pre-sell" most of my restoration guitars, either before commencing work or at the stage where I am still working on them.
+I regularly "pre-sell" most of my restoration guitars, either before commencing work or at the stage where I am still working on them.

 This arrangement has now worked well in so many cases that quite a few of the guitars coming through the workshop are now listed & described here, in advance of them being fully ready, but certainly not all of them, so if not hooked on any you see at the moment, I welcome further enquiries, and may have something else to interest you!